ancilloy/Zeronpa/scripts/scriptSpec.md

 ### music (musicName)

 Inserts music in the next dialogue line.
 When said dialogue line will become fully visible, the current music playing will be replaced by `musics/{musicName}.mp3`.
 The details of the music, as noted in `musics/musicnames.csv`, will also be displayed in the side menu.

+### renameChar (character|newName)

+Changes the displayed name of a character with newName for every subsequent dialogue line.

 ### decor (decorName)